United States v. Curtiss-Wright Export Corp.: Legacy

 The ruling not only upheld export limitations on the grounds of national security but also established the broader principle of executive supremacy in national security and in foreign affairs; this was one of the reasons advanced in the 1950s for the nearly successful attempt to add the Bricker Amendment to the U.S. Constitution.

 The Court has not recognized the full scope of executive power suggested by Justice Sutherland's sweeping language; consequently, it has sometimes presented contradictory rulings about foreign policy powers between the President and the Congress.
 In Federal Energy Administration v.
 Algonquin SNG, Inc. (1976), the Court validated presidential restrictions on oil imports based on the very broad congressional language that delegated apparently unlimited regulatory authority to the executive branch in government.

 Despite its controversy, Curtiss-Wright is among the Supreme Court's most influential decisions.
 Most cases involving conflicts between the executive and legislative branches involve political questions that the courts refuse to adjudicate.
 Therefore, the sweeping language of Curtiss-Wright is regularly cited to support the executive branch's claims of power to act without congressional authorization in foreign affairs, especially if there is no judicial intervention to interpret the text's meaning.
 However, the Supreme Court in the 2015 Zivotofsky v.
 Kerry decision made clear that Curtiss-Wright was incorrect in describing presidential power over foreign affairs as "plenary and exclusive".
 The Court in Zivotofsky wrote that: "United States v.
 Curtiss-Wright Export Corp., 299 U. S. 304, 320, does not support a broader definition of the Executive’s power over foreign relations that would permit the President alone to determine the whole content of the Nation’s foreign policy.
 The Executive is not free from the ordinary controls and checks of Congress merely because foreign affairs are at issue."

+In a 2023 paper Curtis Bradley and Jack Goldsmith called Curtiss-Wright "the foundational decision in support of a foreign affairs exception to the nondelegation doctrine".